MatiGerardi/MoviesProject/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
 _______________________________________
 - TODO:
-working nav, working menu, flip cards with more info, delete movie button, create a movie that no appear in the IMDB api (proximamanete), filters
+working nav, working menu, flip cards with more info, create a movie that no appear in the OMDB api (proximamanete), filters
 _______________________________________

 FILTER